Luminebear/PKNU-thesis-template/README.md

 (Previous version (not automated): [v1](https://github.com/Luminebear/PKNU-thesis-template/tree/V1))

 ## Version and History
+- ver2.2
+	- Fixed fatal compilation of writing their acknowledgement in the thesis/dissertation when selected in Korean option.
+	- Changed official full name of Pukyong National University in Korean, from `부경대학교` to `국립부경대학교`
+	- Support automatically changing the degree name following the major in Korean format.
+	- Added new file `thesis-kor.pdf` as an example printed document in Korean option.

 - ver2.1
 	- Fixed word spacing and line spacing were different in English and PhD option.
 	- Fixed an issue which inserting extra space before comma in an inner cover and abstract page in Engish option.
 	- Updated more detailed explanation in pknu-thesis.cls.
-	- Optimized the Korean input-related code in the source code of pknu-sis.cls.
+	- Optimized the Korean input-related code in the source code of pknu-thesis.cls.

 - ver2.0
 	- Official release version of automated thesis template